cmhh/seasadj/README.md

 1960 460.35663621 461.68770222 427.38516632 486.27214575 480.29775974 473.46410834  485.8861702 483.83595877 480.88358615 499.14910826 485.25454792 485.44338382
 ```

-and to look at the f3.q measure (which is a summary of overally adjustment quality, a value under one denoting an acceptable adjustment):
+and to look at the f3.q measure (which is a summary of overall adjustment quality, a value under one denoting an acceptable adjustment):

 ```scala
 scala> res.foreach(r => println(r.getDiagnostic("f3.q")))